Russia launches over 500 drones and missiles at Ukraine as Zelenskyy seeks more support

 Rutte said he is “discreetly part of all the conversations” alongside NATO’s Supreme Allied Commander, Gen. Alexus Grynkewich, because the plans would draw resources from alliance countries and officials need to “prevent spreading our resources too thinly.”

-Associated Press writers Sam McNeil in Brussels, Katie Marie Davies in Manchester, England, Jamey Keaten in Geneva and Angela Charlton in Paris contributed to this report.
+Associated Press writers Sam McNeil in Brussels, Katie Marie Davies in Manchester, England, Jamey Keaten in Geneva, Angela Charlton in Paris and Aamer Madhani in Washington, D.C. contributed.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine